Duo Interpretation: Performance

-Like other interpretation events, props and costumes are not allowed, and the performers rely on things such as pantomime to convey what is happening.
+Props and costumes are not allowed, and the performers rely on things such as pantomime to convey what is happening.
 Duo Interpretation differs from the other events in the sense that the most important element is how well the duo partners work with each other.
 Partners are not allowed to look at each other or touch each other, so they must come up with other means to convey two characters talking to each other, physically interacting with each other, etc. Like in other interpretation events, the competitors will often pick a point on the wall in front of them to look at, pretending it is their subject.
 The stance is key in Duo Interpretation, where even the slightest shift could indicate a change.

 Timing is also crucial when it comes to conveying physical interactions.
 For instance, if one partner lifts and swipes their hand as if to slap someone, the other partner must flinch and "be hit" in response.
 These movements must be timed carefully and are arguably the most challenging aspect of the event.
 Teams will often create complex "choreography" or "tech" (the term differs based on region) to showcase how well they can perform together.

 Interpretation is highly valued in this event.
-Performances may be dramatic, humorous, or a blend of both.
+Performances can be dramatic, humorous, or a blend of both.
 Performers often twist the meanings of words for comic effect or play on an unintentional pun.
-Other common ways to change the meaning of the text is to sing, dance, gesture, or simply change the tone of your voice.
+Other common ways to change the meaning of the text are to sing, dance, gesture, or simply change the tone of your voice.

 Some movements, such as lying on the floor or kneeling with both legs, are prohibited at some tournaments, but performers can get around these rules by keeping one limb raised.

 A duo can be no longer than ten minutes (any team exceeding ten minutes is given a thirty-second grace period before having any points deducted.
-There is no definite time minimum, but the unofficial consensus is that seven minutes is a good minimum time.)
+There is no definite time minimum, but the unofficial consensus is that seven minutes is a good minimum time.